agroal/pgagroal/doc/man/pgagroal_databases.conf.5.rst

 USER
   Specifies the user for the rule.
 Either specific name or all for all users

-MAX_CONNECTIONS
+MAX_SIZE
-  Specifies the maximum number of connections for the entry. all for all connections
+  Specifies the maximum pool size for the entry. all for all connections

 INITIAL_SIZE
-  Specifies the initial pool size for a database and user pair.
+  Specifies the initial pool size for the entry.
+Requires a pgagroal_users.conf configuration

+MIN_SIZE
+  Specifies the minimum pool size for the entry.
 Requires a pgagroal_users.conf configuration

 EXAMPLE
 =======